roryprimrose/ModelBuilder/MIGRATION.md

-# Migrating from ModelBuilder v8 to vNext
+# Migrating from ModelBuilder v8 to v9

-vNext is a source-generated, reflection-free, AOT- and trim-compatible rewrite of ModelBuilder.
+v9 is a source-generated, reflection-free, AOT- and trim-compatible rewrite of ModelBuilder.
 It keeps the everyday API but removes the deep extensibility pipeline that depended on runtime reflection.
 There is **no back-compat shim** — migration is manual, but mechanical.
-This guide maps every changed API to its vNext equivalent so a human (or an AI agent) can apply it deterministically.
+This guide maps every changed API to its v9 equivalent so a human (or an AI agent) can apply it deterministically.

 > [!IMPORTANT]
-> vNext ships as a new major version.
+> v9 ships as a new major version.
 Consumers that need the reflection-based engine, runtime-only
 > (`dynamic`) types, or the removed extensibility hooks should stay on the v8 line.

-## How vNext works (the one thing to understand)
+## How v9 works (the one thing to understand)

-vNext discovers every type you build **at compile time** and generates a dedicated builder for it.
+v9 discovers every type you build **at compile time** and generates a dedicated builder for it.
 The triggers are:

 1. **`Model.Create<T>()` / `Model.Populate<T>()` / `Model.Create(typeof(T))`** — `T` and everything